ALEX K. MASSE

 WRITING-FOCUSED ~50 WORDS:

 Alex Masse is a writer of fiction, poetry, and articles.
-Her words have been everywhere from the Vancouver Fringe Festival, to the Scholastic Writing Awards Gold Keys, to #TeenPit 2018, to Vancouver is Awesome.
-She's also a neurodivergent lesbian, which greatly affects her work.
-When not writing, she's daydreaming about her stories.
+Their words have been everywhere from the Vancouver Fringe Festival, to the Scholastic Writing Awards, to Vancouver Pride.
+They're also a neurodivergent nonbinary lesbian, which greatly affects their work.
+When not writing, they're probably daydreaming about their stories.

 MUSIC-FOCUSED ~50 WORDS